Nathan-Wall/brick-golf-links/README.md

-# Brick Golf Links
+# Brick Golf Links 🧱🏌️‍♂️

-Multi-domain shortlinks inspired by Google's internal `go/...` pattern.
+Multi-domain shortlinks for sharing and personal use.

 ## Self-Hosting